How To Get Your Resume Noticed by Recruiters

 “The key to standing out among the competition is to ensure you set the tone in the first top half of the resume with what you want and what you offer, any key buzzwords that speak to your abilities to transition into those new roles seamlessly, and any transferable skills and accomplishments that directly relate to this new role,” said Matthew Warzel, certified professional resume writer and president of MJW Careers, LLC.

 Formatting also matters when it comes to making a first impression.

 “The average recruiter looks at a resume for six seconds, so make your resume stand out by making your strongest assets jump off the page — use white space, bolding, bullet points and concise language to draw the reader’s eye to exactly what you want them to see,” said Amy Feind Reeves, founder of JobCoachAmy.

 “When a resume looks appealing and makes you want to read it, you now stand a chance, even if you aren’t the most qualified,” added Bergin Sullivan of the recruiting company JCSI.

 Emphasize Your Achievements

-“To stand out, frame your experience in terms of accomplishments versus listing responsibilities,” said Neha Khurram, founder of Beam Career Coaching & Recruiting.
+“To stand out, frame your experience in terms of accomplishments versus listing responsibilities,” said Neha Khurram, founder of The Hiring Community.
 “If your resume looks like a job description, it will likely be passed over.
 Stand out by articulating your impact, and always begin your bullet points with an action verb.
 Quantify your experience wherever possible, and highlight your list of tools as well as how you used them.”